serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-testing-in-swift.markdown

 ```

 So, easy to test `CheckoutInteractor`, right?
-We can inject the product, call `calculate(with product: Product)` function and check if result is expected:
+We can inject the product, call `calculate(with product: Product)` function and check if the result is expected:

 ```swift